LEADING OFF: Angels' Ohtani might not pitch again this year

 Ohtani (9-2, 3.36 ERA) felt soreness while playing catch Wednesday.
 Maddon said there are currently no plans for Ohtani to be examined by a doctor, nor has it been determined when he would try to resume playing catch.

 The arm discomfort won’t prevent Ohtani from continuing to hit.
-Ohtani entered Thursday’s game against the White Sox ranked second in the major leagues with 44 home runs.
+Ohtani is third in the major leagues with 44 home runs.

 PHILLING IN